DidiQut/DidiQut.github.io/To_Do_List_App.md

-## Data Visualization - The Story Behind Sephora
+## Full Stack Project - SnowPile - To Do List App

 **Project description:** Our team, SnowPile, has developed a web application for a to-do list.
 The application allows users to register and log in to use the to-do list functionality.
 In addition to the ability to add and delete tasks, the application also includes the ability to update and delete user accounts.